emmaxd00/emmaxd00/README.md

   <b>Emmanuel</b>
 </h1>

-Heya!
+Hello!
 I'm Emmanuel and I'm preparing
 <a href="https://en.wikipedia.org/wiki/Joint_Entrance_Examination"></a>
 and learning programming through small projects  on the side.